androidthings/sample-nativepio/README.md

 ## Build and install

 [Download][releases] the latest Android Things native library release and extract it in the project root directory.
+You will need to change the name of the extracted directory to `libandroidthings`.

-It should contains the following directories:
+The project root directory should contain the following native library
+directories:
 ```
 libandroidthings/
   ${ABI}/